kreijack/bombrowser/tests/TESTS.md

 #### Test 8.6.8 - Copy error
 Test description:
 - click on the copy checkbox
+- check that the Old/code is equal to the new/code
 - press "Copy/Revise button"

 Expected results: